noorulain17/NAConfettiView/README.md

 * Replace `.Custom` with `.Image(UIImage)` for easier customization of confetti image [gmertk](https://github.com/gmertk) [#2](https://github.com/sudeepag/SAConfettiView/pull/2)

+## Credits
+Inspired by [SAConfettiView](https://github.com/sudeepag/SAConfettiView) by Sudeep Agarwal.
+But since the library is not being updated, hence cloned it with latest iOS updates.

 ## License

 Copyright (c) 2015 Sudeep Agarwal
+Copyright (c) 2020 Noor ul Ain Ali

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal